 Cold-formed light gauge steel members and profiled sheeting are produced from steel strip usually supplied in coil form from the steel mill.
 In Australia, BlueScope Steel Limited is the predominant manufacturer of steel strip.
-Cold-rolled coil is usually supplied in the range 3.5mm to 0.3mm in thickness and is generally metal coated, either galvanized or ZINCALUME®.
+Cold-rolled coil is usually supplied in the range 0.3mm to 3.5mm in thickness and is generally metal coated, either galvanized or ZINCALUME® steel.
 Additional continuous coating processes, such as painting, may be applied after metal coating.